Walt Disney Animation Studios: 1999–2005: Experimentation & corporate disorder

 Under Stainton, the Florida studio completed Brother Bear, which did not perform as well as Lilo & Stitch critically or financially.
 Disney closed the Florida studio on January 12, 2004, with the then in-progress feature My Peoples left unfinished when the studio closed two months later.
-Home on the Range, released in April 2004, did not do as critically or commercially successful as Lilo & Stitch as well.
-In spite of this, Disney, led by executive Bob Lambert, officially announced its conversion of Walt Disney Feature Animation into a fully CGI studio – a process begun two years prior – now with a staff of 600 people and began selling off all of its traditional animation equipment.
+Home on the Range, released in April 2004, was also not as critically or commercially successful as Lilo & Stitch.
+Disney officially announced its conversion of Walt Disney Feature Animation into a fully CGI studio – a process begun two years prior – now with a staff of 600 people.
+Disney also began selling off all of its traditional animation equipment.

-Just after Brother Bear's November 2003 release, Feature Animation chairman Roy E. Disney had resigned from The Walt Disney Company, launching with business partner Stanley Gold a second external "SaveDisney" campaign similar to the one that had forced Ron Miller out in 1984, this time to force out Michael Eisner.
+Just after Brother Bear's November 2003 release, Feature Animation chairman Roy E. Disney had resigned from the Walt Disney Company.
+Roy Disney and his business partner Stanley Gold launched a second external "SaveDisney" campaign, similar to the one that had forced Ron Miller out in 1984.
+This time they were attempting to force out Michael Eisner.
 Two of their arguing points against Eisner included his handling of Feature Animation and the souring of the studio's relationship with Pixar.
-The same year, the studio collaborated with Walt Disney Imagineering on the 4D theme park film Mickey's PhilharMagic.
-One of the studio's first attempts at CG animation, the studio brought back several animators from the Renaissance period to work on the film; each animator worked on a sequence that they had previously worked on, such as Glen Keane animating Ariel for the "Part of Your World" sequence.
+The same year, the studio collaborated with Walt Disney Imagineering on the 4D Disney Parks film Mickey's PhilharMagic.
+One of the studio's first attempts at CG animation, several animators returned to work on the film; such as Glen Keane animating Ariel and Nik Ranieri animating Lumière.

 Talks between Eisner and Pixar CEO Steve Jobs over renewal terms for the highly lucrative Pixar-Disney distribution deal broke down in January 2004.
 Jobs, in particular, disagreed with Eisner's insistence that sequels such as the then in-development Toy Story 3 (2010) would not count against the number of films required in the studio's new deal.
 To that end, Disney announced the launching of Circle 7 Animation, a division of Feature Animation which would have produced sequels to the Pixar films, while Pixar began shopping for a new distribution deal.

 In 2005, Disney released its first fully computer-animated feature, Chicken Little.
-The film was a success at the box office, earning $315 million worldwide, but was met with critically mixed reviews.
-Later that year, after two years of Roy E. Disney's "SaveDisney" campaign, Eisner announced that he would resign and named Bob Iger, then president of The Walt Disney Company, his successor as chairman and CEO.
+The film was a success at the box office, earning $315 million worldwide, but was met with critically negative reviews.
+Earlier that year, after two years of Roy E. Disney's "SaveDisney" campaign, Eisner announced that he would resign and named Bob Iger, then president of the Walt Disney Company, his successor as chairman and CEO.